-Meeting future carbon budgets and the UK’s 2050 target to reduce emissions by at least 80% of 1990 levels will require reducing domestic emissions by at least 3% of 2018 emissions, that is 50% higher than under the UK’s previous 2050 target and 30% higher than achieved on average since 1990.
+Meeting future carbon budgets and the UK’s 2050 target to reduce emissions by at least 100% of 1990 levels will require reducing domestic emissions by at least 3% of 2018 emissions, that is 50% higher than under the UK’s previous 2050 target and 30% higher than achieved on average since 1990.
 This is an indication of how substantial the step up in action must be to cut emissions in every sector.

 The CCC has developed indicators to track emissions, progress in low-carbon investments, and the development of government policies.
 This allows early identification of any areas where targets could be missed.
 Some of the indicators we track include: